 First, let’s all get on the same page about what each category entails.

-As a general guideline, for women who want to look and feel their best, I recommend push/pull/lower body, upper/lower, or full-body splits as opposed to body-part splits.
+As a general guideline, for women who want to get stronger, gain a bit of muscle, and possibly lose a bit of fat, I recommend push/pull/lower body, upper/lower, or full-body splits as opposed to body-part splits.